Best Pay-as-You-Go Auto Insurance in 2025

 - Limited Mileage Flexibility: Pay-as-you-go drivers exceeding 11,000 annual miles see diminishing returns on their SmartMiles benefits compared to specialized high-mileage providers like Allstate.

-#2 – Allstate: Best for High-Mileage Drivers
+#2 – Liberty Mutual: Best for Competitive Discounts

 Pros